-Gary is a talented and dedicated barrister.
-His approach to cases is distinguished by its careful preparation and measured execution.
+Gary is a talented and dedicated barrister who specialises in POCA and Asset Forfeiture.
+His approach to cases is distinguished by careful preparation and measured execution.

 Chambers and Partners 2018 says Gary: "handles serious confiscation cases and is an expert on cash forfeiture.
 He is praised for his fluency in Spanish, which comes in useful when he is handling multi-jurisdictional cases involving Spanish-speaking countries."

 "In court there is no doubt the judge understands what his position is - he is very good on his feet."
 "A very approachable person who has the capacity to analyse complicated facts and simplify them."